LostInCompilation/PrettyOTA/README.md

 ### Arduino
 You can download PrettyOTA from the Arduino Library Manager.
 Simply search for PrettyOTA inside ArduinoIDE.

-Alternatively you can download the `.zip` file from GitHub and import it into the ArduinoIDE (Sketch->Include library->Add .ZIP library).
+Alternatively you can download the latest release / `.zip` file from GitHub and import it into the ArduinoIDE (Sketch->Include library->Add .ZIP library).

 ### GitHub
 Clone the repository or download the latest release / `.zip` file.